-As a top-ranked public university, we embrace our responsibility for enhancing student awareness and understanding of frames of difference that include (but are not limited to) race, ethnicity, socioeconomic status, class, gender, sexual orientation, religion, disability, age, language, nationality, citizenship status, and place of origin.
+UCLA embraces our responsibility for enhancing student awareness and understanding of frames of difference that include (but are not limited to) race, ethnicity, socioeconomic status, class, gender, sexual orientation, religion, disability, age, language, nationality, citizenship status, and place of origin.

 Reflective of this dedication, in 2015 the faculty and students in the College of Letters and Science, the Herb Alpert School of Music, and the School of Arts and Architecture endorsed required completion of a diversity course as part of students' baccalaureate degree requirements.
 The new undergraduate major in the Luskin School of Public Affairs has adopted this requirement as well.
-Nearly 400 designated diversity courses, taught at UCLA in more than 80 subjects, are designed to provide students with the analytical skills needed to develop critical and reflective perspectives on difference within both domestic and global spheres, and to prepare them to function, thrive, and provide leadership in multicultural, multiethnic, transnational, and interconnected global societies.
-The campus has dedicated effort toward the success of these courses by offering symposia and development workshops for faculty interested in teaching diversity concepts and by requiring Creating Inclusive Classrooms training for all diversity course TAs beginning in Fall 2018.
+Nearly 400 designated. diversity courses, taught at UCLA in more than 80 subjects, are designed to provide students with the analytical skills needed to develop critical and reflective perspectives on difference within both domestic and global spheres, and to prepare them to function, thrive, and provide leadership in multicultural, multiethnic, transnational, and interconnected global societies.
+The Academic Senate and the Division of Undergraduate Education (DUE) have established a website that faculty consult when seeking to qualify courses for this requirement, and learning outcomes are being developed for course level assessments.
+The campus has dedicated effort toward the success of these courses by offering symposia and development workshops for faculty interested in teaching diversity concepts and by requiring Creating Inclusive Classrooms training for all diversity course teaching assistants (TAs) beginning in Fall 2018.